afroisalreadyinu/django-drapes/readme.rst

     	return "Na"

 One complication for which I couldn't come up with a decent solution is form validation with a user.
+TODO

 render_with
 -----------